vishnu93900/Hospital-Appointment/README.md

 **Patient Management**

-GET /api/patients - Retrieve all patients
+GET /api/patients - Retrieve all patients,
 POST /api/patients - Add a new patient
 GET /api/patients/{id} - Retrieve a patient by ID
 PUT /api/patients/{id} - Update a patient by ID